outscale/osc-libcurl-examples/README.md

 Not every language has an SDK for Outscale API but you can use libcurl to ease your journey thanks to [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface).

-This reprository shows how to use libcurl with [Outscale's API](https://docs.outscale.com/api) in three different languages.
+This repository shows how to use libcurl with [Outscale's API](https://docs.outscale.com/api) in different programming languages.

 # Running examples